-It’s better to buy a car that has been serviced by the car maker’s official repair shop.
+It’s also important to note that it’s better to buy a car that has been serviced by the car maker’s official repair shop.
 Official repair shops tend to be more proactive about making repairs before significant issues arise.

-Minimal repairs will increase the chance of more significant problems arising as the quality is compromised.
+Minimal repairs may increase the chance of more significant problems arising as the car’s quality may be compromised.

-Vehicles that are seven years and older will need a roadworthiness inspection (MOT) by a government-appointed garage for you to be able to complete the annual registration.
-For this reason, you will tend to find an abundance of 7-year old cars for sale.
+Vehicles in Hong Kong that are seven years and older will need a roadworthiness inspection (MOT) by a government-appointed garage for you to be able to complete the annual registration.
+For this reason, you will tend to find an abundance of 7-year old used cars for sale in Hong Kong.

 Try to avoid buying second-hand cars that are getting close to 7 years as you may end up spending quite a lot of money getting them maintained so that they can be considered “road-worthy.”

-There is so much choice in Hong Kong; you should be aiming to be a car that is 2-3 years old to try and achieve the right balance between the initial purchase price, maintenance costs, and resale value.
+There is so much choice in Hong Kong; we suggest buying a 2-3 years old car to achieve the right balance between the initial purchase price, maintenance costs, and resale value.

 It’s well known that some second-hand dealers in Hong Kong alter (lower) car mileage.
 For this reason, it’s often best to buy a second-hand car from an individual and, if possible, to buy a vehicle from the first owner of the vehicle.

 If you can buy a second-hand car from a friend, then it’s even better.
-However, we recommend asking how many owners the vehicle has had if you wish to sell it at a later stage.
+However, we still recommend asking how many owners the vehicle has had to ensure you can sell the car easily at a later stage.

-6. Get the car checked by a reputable, independent mechanic
+6. Get the second-hand car checked by a reputable, independent mechanic

-As we said previously in this article, prices of second-hand vehicles might appear cheap, but maintenance costs can really add up.
+As we said previously in this article, second-hand vehicles’ prices might appear cheap, but maintenance costs can really add up.

-This could save you a lot of time, money, and hassle down the road.
+A thorough check by a trusted mechanic could end up saving you a lot of time, money, and hassle down the road.